-22 million transactional updates/s: DVTDS achieves unprecedented level of LDAP performance
+22 million transactional updates/s: DVTDS achieves unprecedented LDAP performance

-What if you run a global business with hundreds of millions or even a billion users?
-Facing them producing a million updates per second in world wide distributed data base.
-Or ten million.
+What if you run a global business with hundreds of millions or even billions users?
+Facing them producing a million updates per second in a world wide distributed database.
+Or ten million per second.
 Or more.
 And changing content that must be visible to others in real time.
 Do you buy or lease tons of hardware, rack space, air condition, energy, cabling, security staff, administrative staff, in one word: Dinosaur footprint?

-Cluster performance: A data base with more than four billion subscribers, scoring more then twenty two million random transactional writes per second in a cluster of just sixteen virtual machines in the Amazon cloud.
-Even more important: The data base scaled in linear fashion without any signs of performance degradation at the high end.
-It also turned out that DVTDS beats leading NoSQL products when restricted to the simple data model of a key value store.
+- Cluster performance: A database with more than four billion subscribers, scoring more then twenty two million random transactional writes per second in a cluster of just sixteen virtual machines in the Amazon cloud.
+Even more important: The database scaled in linear fashion without any signs of performance degradation at the high end.
+It also turned out that DVTDS beats leading NoSQL products when configured with their simple key value data models.